LIMIT: Language Identification, Misidentification, and Translation using Hierarchical Models in 350+ Languages: Related Work

-\paragraph{Hierarchical Modeling} Hierarchical approaches have proved successful in solving a myriad of computational problems, and have proved useful in language identification previously.
-The widely used approach first predicts a preliminary language group/family that a given input may belong to, and then does another fine-tuned prediction from the smaller set of output classes contained within the language group/family \cite{goutte-etal-2014-nrc, lui-etal-2014-exploring, bestgen-2017-improving, Jauhiainen-survey-10.1613/jair.1.11675}.
-In contrast, our work extends this commonly accepted hierarchical modeling architecture to account for mispredictions made by existing trained models, and does not predict a group/language family first, but rather directly learns confusion relationships between language pairs.
-Then, similar to \citet{bestgen-2017-improving, goutte-etal-2014-nrc}, we train smaller classifiers for a fine-tuned prediction, but in contrast, our classifiers distinguish between highly-confused languages (which may not be part of the same language group/family), and map a first-pass language prediction (not family/group) into another refined language prediction.
+Hierarchical approaches have proved successful in solving a myriad of computational problems, and have proved useful in language identification previously.
+The widely used approach first predicts a preliminary language group/family, and then another fine-tuned prediction from a smaller set of output classes contained within the language group/family \cite{goutte-etal-2014-nrc, lui-etal-2014-exploring, bestgen-2017-improving, Jauhiainen-survey-10.1613/jair.1.11675}.
+In contrast, our work extends architecture to account for mispredictions made by existing trained models, and does not predict a group/language family first, but rather directly learns confusion relationships between language pairs.
+Then, similar to \citet{bestgen-2017-improving, goutte-etal-2014-nrc}, we train smaller classifiers for a fine-tuned posterior prediction.
+However, our approach departs from their paradigm in that our classifiers may also distinguish between highly-confused languages which belong to different language families.